Rizwan8812/Calculator/README.md

 # Calculator
-I developed this calculator using HTML, CSS, JavaScript.
+I developed this calculator using HTML, CSS.